 • Type: Defensive

 Market volatility usually goes hand-in-hand with big drops in stocks.
-So, naturally, low-volatility stocks are considered a way to hedge against a downward swing in the market.
-Thus, SPLV could be one of the best ETFs for 2025 … if we get plenty of turbulence throughout the year.
+So, naturally, low- and min-volatility ETFs are considered a smart way to hedge against a downward swing in the market.

-Want to learn more about SPLV?
-Check out Invesco’s provider site.
+Want to learn more about USMV?
+Check out the iShares provider site.

 Related: 9 Best Dividend Stocks for Beginners